imperva/dsfkit/README.md

 ### IAM Permissions for Azure
 To be able to create Azure resources inside any Azure Account, you need to provide an Azure User or application registration service principal with the required permissions in order to run eDSF Kit Terraform.
 **NOTE:** Assign the Owner role to the user or app registration service principal temporarily.
-More detailed permissions will be specified at a later stage.
+More detailed permissions will be specified in the future.

 ## IAM Permissions for the DSF Instances on AWS